 VIG Insurance Group has branch offices in Germany, France, Italy (2024 closed in accordance with regulatory law), Kosovo, Slovenia, the Baltic countries Estonia, Latvia and Lithuania and the North European countries Sweden, Norway and Denmark.
 Information on branches and any significant changes compared to the previous year are discussed in more detail for the respective reportable segment in the section below, if applicable.
-A list of the addresses of the insurance companies and pension funds and their branch offices is also provided on page 335.
+A list of the addresses of the insurance companies and pension funds and their branch offices is also provided in VIG's Group Annual Report 2024 on page 335.